Collecting Workers Comp for Cancer

-How Attorneys Fight a Workers Comp Claim for Cancer
+How Attorneys Collect Workers Comp for Cancer

 An employee’s injury does not have to be caused by an accident to be covered by workers’ comp.
 As an employee, Workers Compensation benefits may also be collected for illnesses and diseases – such as cancer – that were a result of working conditions.